nevincoco1/snyk-move-all-projects/README.md

 This is a script to move all projects from one Snyk org to another.

 ## Before you begin:
+Ensure you are running a current version of Python.
+You can get the latest version [here](https://www.python.org/downloads/). <br>

 Open Notepad or similar app and copy the following strings to use later:

 **Current Org ID**